-Where to Buy Legal Fireworks in the Bay
+Where to Buy Fireworks in San Francisco Bay Area (2023)

 Don’t let the rocket’s red glare get you this Fourth of July weekend by not doing your homework on state and local regulations concerning legal and illegal fireworks.